OLD SCHOOL PROJECT

 The Old School is a Grade 2 listed building located in the heart of the community of Old Wolverton.
 Future Wolverton raised over £1.24 million pounds to purchase and refurbish the Old School, and it finally opened for community and education use in May 2019.

 The Old School now offers three specific services:

 • A 3 bedroomed Guest House

-The involvement of the school has levered in sponsorship which has helped with the refurbishment and fitting out of the building.
+The involvement of the school levered in grant support and sponsorship which helped with the refurbishment and fitting out of the building.
 The school is also providing vital people resources support the running of the facilities in the building through work experience projects for its sixth form.

 The development timeline